-On behalf of the Asia Dengue Summit Organising Committee, we are pleased to invite you to the 5th Asia Dengue Summit to be held from 13th to 14th June 2020 in Singapore.
+On behalf of the Asia Dengue Summit Organising Committee, we are pleased to invite you to the 5th Asia Dengue Summit to be held from 15th-16th January 2022 in Singapore.

 Riding on the overwhelming success of the past four Asia Dengue Summits, the organising committee is geared for the 5th Asia Dengue Summit, this time themed as “Roll Back Dengue”.
 The summit will once again provide a unique opportunity for everyone in the dengue community (clinicians, researchers, government public health leaders and policymakers) to come together to exchange ideas, updates and achievements on dengue management strategies for the region.

 The 5th Asia Dengue Summit is co-convened by Asia Dengue Voice and Action (ADVA), Global Dengue and Aedes transmitted Diseases Consortium (GDAC), Southeast Asian Ministers of Education Tropical Medicine and Public Health Network (SEAMEO TROPMED), and the Fondation Mérieux (FMx).

 Along with dengue experts from academies and research institutions, representatives from the Ministries of Health, the regional and global World Health Organization (WHO), ADVA, SEAMEO TROPMED, GDAC, the International Vaccine Institute (IVI), the FMx and others will participate to provide a broad overview of the current status of dengue and its management across Asia.